-Segarra, Professor of French Literature and Gender Studies, discusses the loss of anonymity in contemporary cities because of overexposure to security.
+Segarra discusses the loss of anonymity in contemporary cities due to the overexposure to security.
 She also speaks of the city’s invisible inhabitants, the vagabonds living amongst us.

 She also spoke of the city’s invisible inhabitants, the vagabonds living amongst us, whom we see but do not mention.
 Far from living in a city that is different from ours, as we sometimes think, we coexist in a shared space to the extent that their private space is in public space.